Mesothelioma Chemotherapy Drugs

 Chemotherapy Drugs for Mesothelioma FAQs

-What is the best chemotherapy for mesothelioma?
+What type of chemo is used for mesothelioma?

 What is first-line chemotherapy for mesothelioma?